 Buffalo is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Buffalo overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Buffalo, 24.30% have at least a bachelor's degree.
+The education level of Buffalo citizens is a little higher than the average for US cities and towns: 24.30% of adults in Buffalo have at least a bachelor's degree.

 The per capita income in Buffalo in 2022 was $45,151, which is wealthy relative to South Dakota and the nation.
 This equates to an annual income of $180,604 for a family of four.
 However, Buffalo contains both very wealthy and poor people as well.